Written by CorpsAfrica/Malawi Volunteer Mr. Kaitano Maison

-I have had numerous walks in the community appreciating nature as well as assets that the community has.
+I have had numerous walks in the community appreciating nature as well as the assets that the community has.
 I have been doing all this escorted by my host brother.
 My favorite so far has been a traditional dance called “Bwanyanga” which is a Gule Wamkulu dance (Big Dance).
 The community members value this Traditional dance as one way the community members build strong bonds among themselves and entertain themselves.
 Being part of the audience, I have managed to build strong relationships with the community members.

 I have found myself to be useful in the community apart from my day-to-day duties as a CorpsAfrica Volunteer.
 I have been Tutoring my Host Brother in different subjects including English Grammar, Physics, and Chemistry.
 This has given me an opportunity to find myself useful and support the people I live with.

 I have had an opportunity to assist my host family in their farmland.
 We sow maize, pumpkin seeds, and groundnuts for two consecutive days.
 It was a very wonderful experience to be able to help my host family.
 My host family was very happy that I rendered my hand.
 My host mother expressed her gratitude and said she did not expect me to put myself in a position of doing any farm work.
 This has strengthened my relationship with my host family.
 We openly chant and laugh together.
 My stay has been amazing so far.